6 Causes Of Watery Eyes In Babies, Treatment And Remedies

 Yes, fungal eye infections may cause watery eyes along with other symptoms such as eye pain, redness, sensitivity to light, and eye discharge (19).

 Watery eyes in babies is a common condition that generally does not indicate any serious problem.
 Babies may have watery eyes due to cold and cough, allergies, blocked tear ducts, etc. Although these problems may cause discomfort, they resolve on their own.
-However, if you notice eye inflammation, swelling of the eyelids, and pus drainage, contact your doctor since these symptoms may indicate underlying problems.
+However, if you notice eye inflammation, swollen baby eyes, swelling of the eyelids, and pus drainage, contact your doctor since these symptoms may indicate underlying problems.
 Watery eyes can be treated by a doctor who specializes in ophthalmology using antibiotic eye drops and antihistamines or by massaging blocked tear ducts.
 At home, you may give your baby adequate fluids to recover from colds, avoid bright lights, and use a humidifier to reduce the discomfort.

 Infographic: Symptoms Of Watery Eyes With Other Problems